gontcharovd/website/index.md

 <br>

-## Adopt the Unified Namespace as the Single Source of Truth.
+## Adopt the Unified Namespace as the Single Source of Truth

 Unify all data in your business and provide a single access point for it.